greenelab/deep-review/sections/04_study.md

 Recognizing enhancers presents additional challenges.
 Enhancers may be up to one million base pairs upstream or downstream from the target promoter, on either strand, even within the introns of other genes [@doi:10.1038/nrg3458].
-They do not necessarily operate on the nearest gene and may in fact effect multiple genes.
+They do not necessarily operate on the nearest gene and may affect multiple genes.
 Their activity is frequently tissue- or context-specific.
 A substantial fraction of enhancers displays modest or no conservation across species.
 There is no universal enhancer sequence signal or marker for enhancers, and some